 Like the other psychological effects of a lack of sex, this one is tricky.
 “People who are less stressed tend to have more sex, but again it’s an association, not cause and effect,” Dr. Streicher says.
-That said, if sex is a stress reliever for you, not having could it, in fact, cause an increase in your stress level.
-One small study from Scotland even showed that blood pressure reactivity to stress was lower among people who had had intercourse than those who abstained.
+That said, if sex is a stress reliever for you, not having could it cause an increase in your stress level.
 But, Dr. Steicher says, “for some women sex is actually stressful for a variety of reasons: It may be painful, or it could be one more thing on their to-do list.”
-These are more secrets your vagina wishes it could tell you.

 You may lower your risk of UTIs

 It might not be a surprise that the risk of sexually transmitted infections go down if you’re not having sex, but the rates of urinary tract infections may decrease as well.
 But this depends on the kind of sex you’re having.
 “It’s intercourse that’s responsible for potentially increasing the risk of recurrent bladder infections,” Dr. Streicher says, due to the spread of bacteria that can occur.
 Eighty percent of UTIs in premenopausal women occur within 24 hours of having sex, and frequency of sexual intercourse is the strongest predictor of recurrent urinary tract infections, according to research published in American Family Physician.
 If you’re not having intercourse, you avoid these risks.